Onkmr/Public-Trading-Research-Alibek-Abdirov/strategy-research-and-development-case.md

 The strategy identifies the newest support or resistance zone, then looks for the first retest of that zone together with the appearance of confirmation.

-From this baseline idea, various conditions and filters were applied to identify the conditions under which the strategy could be more predictable and suitable for live trading.
+From this baseline idea, various conditions and filters will be applied to identify the conditions under which the strategy could be more predictable and suitable for live trading.

 This strategy was developed and tested using EURUSD data.